 2018 –2019 EXHIBITION PROGRAMME

 Over the next two years the Rembrandt House Museum will be staging a varied programme of exhibitions.
-In 2018, for example, we will encounter Rembrandt as a people watcher and Rembrandt as the source of inspiration for the French avant-garde.
+In 2018 we will encounter Rembrandt as a people watcher, have some Special Guests over, and get to know Rembrandt as the source of inspiration for the French avant-garde.
 In 2019 we will mark the 350th anniversary of his death and look back on his life and work as part of the national celebrations of Rembrandt and the Golden Age.
-In three special anniversary exhibitions we will present Rembrandt as a networker and maker, give an impression of the museum’s 108 years of collecting and look at the Rembrandt House through the eyes of contemporary artist Folkert de Jong.
+In three special anniversary exhibitions we will present Rembrandt as a networker and maker, give an impression of the museum’s 100 years of collecting, and dive into the technical and scientific methods used to research art.

 Rembrandt OBSERVES PEOPLE